mozilla-extensions/xpi-manifest/docs/testing-a-xpi.md

 github.com/mozilla-extensions repo, taskcluster will run any `build` and `test` targets specified in your `package.json`.

-Additionally, taskcluster will create a "dep-signed" build, which uses the staging root.
+Additionally, taskcluster will create a ["dep-signed"](https://wiki.mozilla.org/Add-ons/Extension_Signing) (development signed) build, which uses the staging root.

 ## QA the XPI signed with the staging root